ofemiashiru/CI_MS3_MCC/README.md

 - Manage genere page which allows the admin user to see all genres stored and delete them.
 - Add and edit genre pages which are only accessible to admin user.

+Using Figma I created a conceptual flow chart of how users will navigate throughout the site

 ![MovieCrazyClub ConceptualFlow Image](docs/data_models/conceptual-flow-chart.png)

 #### What links users can and cannot see: